Find Posts By Topic

 SPP teacher and students in classroom.

 Teachers are supported in their educational journey as well; Grossman says they have teachers with master’s degrees and have connected teachers to certification courses to meet state requirements.
-HSDC partners with Gallaudet University in D.C. for the deaf and signing community to further support early educators’ learning and face-to-face instruction.
-“DEEL has empowered us to bring in a specialist [so my team] can get direct instruction from a deaf professional,” says Grossman.
+HSDC partners with Gallaudet University in D.C., the world’s only university designed for the deaf and hard hearing students to further support early educators’ learning and face-to-face instruction.
+“DEEL has empowered us to bring in a specialist [so my team] can get direct instruction from a Deaf professional,” says Grossman.

-Ariele Belo, Co-Executive Director of HSDC and a member of the Washington State School for the Deaf says her role in community outreach focuses on reaching children and families through accessible communication tools.
-HSDC invites parents, caregivers and families to tour the site and learn about birth to infant programs, early learning programs – including the Seattle Preschool Program – to experience the in-classroom teaching and learn about services through on-site clinic which offers audiology care, hearing aid fittings, in-house speech language therapy, and more.
-The Hearing, Speech, and Deaf Center welcomes families to tour their site; schedule a tour at HSDC’s website.
+Ariele Belo, Co-Executive Director of HSDC says her role in community outreach focuses on reaching children and families through accessible communication tools.
+HSDC invites parents, caregivers and families to tour the site and learn about birth to three programs, early learning programs – including the Seattle Preschool Program – to experience the in-classroom teaching and learn about services through the on-site clinic which offers audiology care, hearing aid fittings, in-house speech language therapy, and more.
+The Hearing, Speech, and Deaf Center welcomes families to tour their site; schedule a tour by emailing tours@hsdc.org.

 For more information about the Seattle Preschool Program visit DEEL’s website.
 Parents can start the application at Seattle.gov/applySPP.
-For information about Rosen Family Preschool, visit https://hsdc.org/education/rosen-family-preschool.
+For information about Rosen Family Preschool, visit their website.

 Seattle Preschool Program students at Rosen Family Preschool enjoy learning and playing together.